ealeelab/rtea/README.md

 |fusion_gene_id| Gene ID of fusion transcript
 |fusion_gene_name| Gene symbol of fusion transcript
 |Filter| Filter reason of low confidence fusion

-# Demo and result files
-Users can explore the capabilities of rTea by running a demo pipeline that processes text data and can obtain the raw results of the manuscript from [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)

 # License
 rTea is released under the MIT license.